 Two-Year Master’s Degree Programs

 The School of Forestry & Environmental Studies offers four two-year master’s degrees: the professionally oriented Master of Environmental Management (M.E.M.) and the Master of Forestry (M.F.), and the research-oriented Master of Environmental Science (M.E.Sc.) and Master of Forestry Science (M.F.S.).
 The master’s degree programs vary in their level of prescription, but all are sufficiently flexible to accommodate the diverse academic backgrounds, professional experiences, and career aspirations of a large and vibrant student body.
-The program curricula draw from more than 200 courses taught by fifty F&ES faculty, as well as from courses taught elsewhere at Yale.
+The program curricula draw from more than 200 courses taught by more than fifty F&ES faculty, as well as from courses taught elsewhere at Yale.
 Each student’s course of study is customized through consultation with a faculty adviser who guides the student’s learning experience from the first week at Yale until graduation.
 The master’s degree programs require a minimum of two years in residence, 48 credits of course work at Yale, a summer internship or research experience, and completion of the Training Modules in Technical Skills prior to the student’s first term (see below).

 Master of Environmental Management

 The Master of Environmental Management curriculum draws from course work in the natural and social sciences and focuses on the complex relationships among science, management, and policy.
-The purpose of the program is to provide students with a scientific understanding of ecological and social systems that can be applied in a policy or management context.
+The purpose of the program is to provide students with a scientific understanding of natural and social systems that can be applied in a policy or management context.
 Students are also expected to hone their capacities as leaders and managers through summer internships, professional skills courses, and other opportunities.

 The M.E.M. curriculum is flexible enough to allow students to tailor their course of study in a way that builds on their interests and experiences and that meets their specific career goals.
 All M.E.M. students take courses in three major areas: Foundations, Electives, and the Capstone, for a total of 48 credits over four terms.
 The School’s body of elective courses is supplemented by credit-earning Professional Skills courses that are intended to build expertise in management and leadership.